Application of Acousto-optic Modulators in Distributed Sensing Technology

 1. Basic Concepts and Working Principles of Acousto-optic Modulator (AOM)

-An acousto-optic modulator (AOM) is a device that utilizes the interaction between sound waves and light waves in a specific medium to modulate the parameters of a light beam (such as intensity, frequency).
-Its core principle is the acousto-optic effect, where a sound wave propagating through a transparent medium causes periodic changes in the medium’s density, thereby forming a moving refractive index grating.
+An acousto-optic modulator is a device which uses the coupling of sound waves and light waves in a particular medium to change parameters such as intensity or frequency of light beam output.
+It works based on the acousto-optic effect whereby an advancing sound wave within an optically transparent medium alters its density periodically generating a moving refractive index grating.

 2. Key Performance Parameters of AOMs